4 Giant Trolls Just Landed in Iowa — Here’s Where to Find Them

 Address: 50-98 4th Ave S, Clinton, IA 52732

 Yes, Warren will be located inside – at the old Clinton Depot.
-At this time, the building is not yet open to the public, but plans are being made.
+As of Saturday, May 2nd, the building is now open to the public during day time hours and is closed during the evening.

 🌎 Why These Trolls Are a Big Deal